ADReece/CriTrack/README.md

 /critchannel guild   # Announce new records in Guild chat /crithigh           # Check your current record /critreset          # Reset your record to start over

+# Debug commands
+/critdebug on       # Enable debug messages
+/critdebug player   # Debug only your combat events /critdebug party    # Debug all party members' combat events /critdebug off      # Disable debug messages
+/crittest 500       # Set a test crit of 500 for testing
 ```

 ## Compatibility